ArturKalach/react-native-a11y-order/README.md

 </A11y.Index>
 ```

+4. Remove deprecated hooks and utilities: `useFocusOrder`, `useDynamicFocusOrder`, `useA11yOrderManager`.

-This is all, the index changes, removements, etc... should work out of the box.
+That's all.
+The index changes, removals, etc., should work out of the box.

 ## Contributing